Pork Burger with Hatch Chiles

 For the Burgers

-- 1 lb ground pork
+- 1 pound ground pork

-- 4 oz diced chiles *see note
+- 4 ounces diced chilies *see note

-- 1 tsp kosher salt
+- 1 teaspoon kosher salt

-- 1/2 tsp black pepper
+- ½ teaspoon black pepper

-- 1 tsp granulated garlic
+- 1 teaspoon granulated garlic

-- 1 tsp granulated onion
+- 1 teaspoon granulated onion

-- 4 - 1 oz slices of habanero or pepper jack cheese
+- 4 ounces pepper jack cheese sliced

-- 4 Brioche Buns, sliced
+- 4 Brioche Buns sliced

 For the Pickled Red Onions

-- 1 extra large red onion, sliced into 1/4" rings
+- 1 extra large red onion sliced into 1/4″ rings

 - 1 tablespoon pickling spice *see note